videoprocessing/videoprocessing.github.io/Papers/_posts/2021-03-18-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 <img src="/assets/img/papers/Neural-network-based_detection_methods_for_color,_sharpness,_and_geometry_artifacts_in_stereoscopic_and_VR180_videos/GridNet.jpg">

 ### Training
-* Loss function for predicting both color- and sharpness-difference maps was the sum of squared differences between the predicted and groundtruth values, weighted by the disparity-map confidence
+* Loss function for predicting both color- and sharpness-difference maps was the sum of squared differences between the predicted and groundtruth values, weighted by the disparity-map confidence and $L_{2}$-regularization
 * The neural-network training took place over **100** epochs

 ### Results
 Test dataset contains 23 stereoscopic-video sequences with a resolution of 1024×436.
 Artificial distortions were added for each sequence based on the aforementioned general distortion model.

-Table below presents the results.
+Table below shows the absolute error for each geometric distortion.
+“No model” predicts zero for each geometric distortion.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}